dplantera/dplantera.github.io-tech-blog/posts/nodejs-a-reasonable-file-naming.md

 development takes longer because the evolution of business-needs/requirements exceeded the evolution of the code base.
 The latter includes wasting too much time on maintenance/bugfixes etc.

 Hence, we need to lower the barrier for refactorings during feature development.
-There must be a barrier because otherwise we always would have perfect maintained code, wouldn't we?.

 #### Be nice; A lot of changes in a PR increases the fear of missing something important